 Awards and prizes include Off West End Award (Offie) for Best New Musical of 2013 for A WINTER’S TALE written with Howard Goodall; two major Barclays Awards, The Vivian Ellis Prize and the Medal of Culture of the Polish Congress.
 He has also written three collections of poetry and reviewed for many publications including ‘The Sunday Times’, ‘The T.E.S.’ and ‘Resurgence’.

-Current projects include writing FIGHT LIKE A GIRL (with the composer James Atherton) for production by Youth Music Theatre UK in Halifax in 2016; co-writing LEEDS LADS with Anthony Clavane for production by Red Ladder Theatre in the Carriageworks, Leeds, in 2016; and writing INVENTING UTOPIA - THE DRAMA OF DARTINGTON for production at Dartington Hall, Devon in 2016.
+Recent projects include further development of the musical FIGHT LIKE A GIRL (with the composer James Atherton) produced by Youth Music Theatre UK in Halifax in 2016; co-writing LEEDS LADS with Anthony Clavane for production by Red Ladder Theatre in the Carriageworks, Leeds, 2016; and writing INVENTING UTOPIA - THE DRAMA OF DARTINGTON for production at Dartington Hall, Devon in 2016.
 He is also working on a new musical, GABRIEL, with the composer Andrew Fisher and a large-scale production of the story of the Pilgrim Fathers with the musician and singer, Seth Lakeman.
 Future projects include a new musical adaption of MEASURE FOR MEASURE with the composer Andrew Fisher and a new play about farming for rural touring.
 He has also recently written his first novel, THE PIANO MAKER.